 Our programme is suitable for any family with a baby or young child (under 5 years old) with any degree of deafness who would like to help their child learn to listen and talk.

 If you’re the parent or carer of a young deaf child (from birth to 5 years), why not join Let’s Listen and Talk?

 What age of child is it for?

-Our programme is for young deaf children from birth to 5 years old.
+Our programme supports speech and language development for young deaf children from birth to 5 years old.
 We have divided the programme into three age groups: